-2. Before the end of each Annual Biennial Meeting, the Commission shall decide on: (1) the length of the Annual next Biennial Commission Meeting and associated meetings the following year; and (2) which of the Commission's sub-groups need to meet, and (3) the date, location and duration of the Meeting of the Bureau.
+2. Before the end of each Annual Biennial Meeting, the Commission shall decide on: (1) the length of the Annual next Biennial Commission Meeting and associated meetings the following year; and (2) which of the Commission's sub-groups need to meet.
+Other than the Scientific Committee's annual meetings, the normal practice of the Commission is to hold committee and subsidiary body meetings prior to the meeting of the Commission.
+This does not preclude the intersessional work of subsidiary bodies from continuing.